-- Vehicles other than the household's two claimed exempt vehicles are evaluated for equity value.
+- Vehicles other than the household's primary vehicle are evaluated for equity value.
 This amount is counted as a resource. - A leased vehicle is evaluated by determining the fair market value, less encumbrances.

 Count as a resource only the greater of the two values.